 After an especially fiery sermon, we sing ‘Swing Low, Sweet Chariot.’

 The sermon brings the rollers out again.
 Our singing inspires the tongues.
-John Boy and I join the rollers, with the twins adamantly opposed to participating.
+John Boy and I are back with the rollers, with the twins adamantly opposed to participating.
 Again the tongues turn me away from the roiling mass of young, mostly female bodies.
 The preacher stands up as we end, reaches under the pulpit and raises a straw basket over his head.
 John Boy is transfixed as the preacher draws a snake out of the basket.
 Holding it at arm’s length by the neck, Preacher prays for Jesus to protect him.
 He asks everyone praying to ask for his protection.
 Rolling up his shirt sleeve, he holds his arm out for the snake, a six-foot rattler.

 “I believe and trust in you, Jesus,” he prays, loosening his grip on the rattler.